quadboston/Newton-Principia/README.txt

     c:/Apache24/htdocs/

-    where one can put Newton-Principia folder.
+    where one can put np (Newton-Principia) folder.
     Then land on
-    localhost/Newton-Principia/index.src.html
+    localhost/np/index.src.html

     IIS should work too, but it feels as less convenient.